History Files

 1922

 The post-war Treaty of Versailles has divided the German East Africa colonial empire between the allied League of Nations.
-Ruanda-Urundi is now officially awarded to Belgium as a mandate (until 1946 when the League of Nations is dissolved and succeeded by the United Nations (UN), and the mandate over Ruanda-Urundi is replaced by a 'UN Trust Territory', still under Belgian administration).
+Ruanda-Urundi is now officially awarded to Belgium as a mandate (until 1946 when the League of Nations is dissolved and is succeeded by the United Nations (UN), and the mandate over Ruanda-Urundi is replaced by a 'UN Trust Territory', still under Belgian administration).

 1934 - 1940